 Subject Available with Joint Honours

 International Drama and Theatre 42WL

 Relations Economics 21LL

 French 1FRL

-iere still a UK ly system?
 German 22LR

 History 1FVL

-Law 21LM
+tere still a lik Law 21LM

+ty system?
 Spanish 4FRL

 Politics Economics LL13

-NAMES AND ADDRESS OF ADDRESS CONTRACTOR CONTRACTOR

 Studying through the medium of Welsh

 We offer two specific Welsh-medium degree schemes: Cysylltiadau Rhyngwladol 142L and Gwleidyddiaeth L201.
 It is also possible to study modules through the medium of Welsh on any of our other degree schemes.